-Wearables are providing some fascinating new possibilities in the world of business (you can take a look at some of the work we are doing on our wearable tech website).
+Wearables are providing some fascinating new possibilities in the world of business.
 However, it seems that some of the most interesting debates are not around what the technology can do, but rather what the social and privacy implications might be.
 So, at PA’s annual innovation event we thought we’d find out what people thought – how far is too far for wearables?

 Wearables in healthcare

 When it comes to healthcare people seem remarkably receptive to technology if it can help them.
 We asked, “Would you be comfortable having a microchip in your own body for health reasons?”and over 90% of people said they would.
 But how extreme would people go?
 We asked, “Would you be comfortable sacrificing a healthy limb for a higher performance artificial equivalent?” and a slightly surprising 30% of people said they would now, or in the future, be comfortable with this.
 Artificial limbs have come on leaps and bounds in the last few years and the defence sector has been investigating how technology can improve our fragile and weak human frames for some time now.
 But for 70% of respondents, sacrificing a working limb is a step too far, and I can’t say I blame them.